AY2122S2-CS2103-W16-2/tp/docs/UserGuide.md

 ### Locating persons by name : `[find]`

-Finds persons whose name contain any of the given keywords.
+Finds persons with the given keywords.

 **Format:**  `[find] KEYWORD [MORE_KEYWORDS]`

-The search is case-insensitive. e.g `hans` will match `Hans` The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans` Only the name is searched.
-Only full words will be matched e.g. `Han` will not match `Hans` Persons matching at least one keyword will be returned (i.e. OR search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang` The search will attempt to search all fields and tags to return a match.
+The keywords are compared to all fields of each person Persons matching at least one keyword will be returned (i.e. OR search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang` The search is case-insensitive. e.g `hans` will match `Hans` The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`

 **Examples:**